zwbetz-gh/zwbetz/content/blog/fix-the-white-flash-on-page-load-when-using-a-dark-theme-on-a-static-site/index.md

 - Request is made for a page
 - Browser parses the file from top to bottom: if present, CSS is applied from the `<head>`, then the `<body>` is parsed and shown
 - First few paints of the page are visible
-- Local Storage is checked.
+- JS is run.
+Local Storage is checked.
 The dark theme is applied if it's active

 So, the user was seeing an early iteration of the page before the dark theme had been applied.